annashipman/annashipman.github.io/_posts/2024-01-14-learnings-on-strategy-work.md

 I didn't clarify, because I didn't know all the possible outcomes.
 But this is a problem that has been solved in engineering.
 In this situation, either be really precise about the outcome you plan to achieve and then work towards that, updating on progress as you go, or timebox the efforts and report on how far through that timebox you are.

-It's quite easy to sell a poorly defined piece of work that will solve everyone's problems, and is much harder to sell a piece of work that is smaller in scope and more clearly defined, but it's worth putting that work in at the beginning to make sure all stakeholders understand what the goal is and everyone is clear how far along we are towards that goal.
+It's quite easy to sell a poorly defined piece of work that will solve everyone's problems, and is much harder to sell a piece of work that is more clearly defined but smaller in scope.
+However, it's worth putting that work in at the beginning to make sure all stakeholders understand what the goal is.

 ### It's very important to know who your stakeholders are